Have you ever wondered “Why is project management important?”

 Because projects are often complex and involve numerous stakeholders, having a project manager to lead the initiative and keep everyone on the same page is critical to project success.

-In fact, PMI found that organizations using any type of project management methodology are better at meeting budget, staying on schedule and meeting scope, quality standards and expected benefits.
+In fact, PMI found that organizations using any type of project management methodology are better at meeting budget and staying on schedule while meeting scope, quality standards, and expected benefits.

 Here are six reasons why you should use project management.

 1. Realistic project planning

 The need for project management during the planning phase cannot be overstated.
 Too often, organizations overestimate how quickly they can achieve deliverables, underestimate the costs, or both—a recipe for failure.

 A good project manager considers the big picture and sets realistic and achievable goals, budgets, and timelines.
 Without careful management, a project can quickly get off track before it has even begun.